denten-books/plain-text/0-intro.md

 image that represents both my library and the book store, where I can "purchase" "books."
 To "buy a book," I agree to a limited licence, granting me access to data which the software then assembles into on-screen representation of books.
 I tap again to begin reading.
-The screen dims to match to room ambiance as words fill the screen.
-One of the passages on the first page appears underlined: a number of other readers in my social circle must have found the passage interesting.
+The screen dims to match room ambiance as words fill the screen.
+One of the passages on the first page appears
+underlined: a number of other readers in my social circle must have found the passage interesting.
 My finger slides along the glass surface to turn the page.
 The device emits a muffled rustle, to remind me of the underlying analogy.
 The image curls ever so slightly in a way that resembles a printed page as another "page" slides into view.
-My tiny library metaphor contains over a thousand books.
+My tiny library metaphor contains over a thousand such book metaphors.

-Despite the appearances, the electronic book reader-library-store metaphor-making device next to my computer has more in common with the smoke detector than it does with several paper volumes also scattered across my desk.
+Despite the appearances, the electronic metaphor-making device next to my computer has more in common with the smoke detector than it does with several paper volumes also scattered across my desk.
 Both devices comprise printed circuit boards, capacitors, silicone chips, and resistors.
 Both draw electric current.
 Both require firmware updates and are governed by codes: political and computational.
 The smoke alarm and the mobile phone connect to the network and both communicate with remote data centers and with each other.
 And yet, I continue to read electronic books as if they were familiar, immutable, and passive objects: just books.
 I think of them as intimate artifacts---friends even---wholly known to me, comforting, and warm.
-The electronic book is none of these things.
+The electronic book is much less and much more than those things.
+Besides books, it keeps my memories, pictures, words, sounds, and thoughts.
 It records my reading, sleeping, and consumption habits.
+It tries to sell me things.
 It comes with a manual and terms of service.
-In short, it governs reading.
-At times, it reconfigures itself dynamically, affecting all of the content that I have relegated to the device: books, memories, pictures, words, and thoughts.
+It is my confidant, my dealer, my spy.

 ## 0.1 Simulated text

 The aim of *Plain Text* is to dispel a pervasive illusion.
 The electronic book is but a compelling metaphor that belies material realities of reading and writing, transformed by the advent of computation.
-It is not a book, but a simulation of a book.
-And everything associated with "reading" the metaphor must in itself be understood as a simulation.
+The device on my desk is not a book, but a simulation of a book.
+And everything associated with "reading" such a metaphor must in itself be understood as a simulation.
 What does it mean to "study" a book metaphor?
 And what kind of a metaphor is it?
 What is being compared to what?
 How did it come into being and how does it affect practices of literary interpretation?
 In *Plain Text* I attempt to come to terms with the conditions of simulated textuality.

 To do that, *Plain Text* enacts a reconciliation of vocabularies.
 It is a response to a particular situation of a literary scholar encountering the